-As well as aviation, motor vehicle and industrial accidents, OSA increases the risk of obesity; high blood pressure; stroke; heart attack; type 2 diabetes; depression; impotence, and mood disorders.
+As well as aviation, motor vehicle and industrial accidents, OSA increases the risk of:

-- None/minimal: less than five AHI per hour.
+- none/minimal: less than 5 AHI per hour

-- Mild: more than five but less than 15 AHI per hour.
+- mild: more than 5 but less than 15 AHI per hour

-If you suspect that you have OSA or you have symptoms of OSA, you should see your General practitioner.
-You may then be referred for a sleep-study so that you can be investigated for OSA and other sleep-disorders, to allow suitable treatment to be implemented if necessary.
+If you suspect that you have OSA or you have symptoms of OSA, you should see your general practitioner (GP).
+You may then be referred for a sleep study so that you can be investigated for OSA and other sleep disorders, to allow suitable treatment to be implemented if necessary.

 OSA sufferers may find their condition worsens during aviation due to:

 - irregular work and sleep hours

 - difficulty carrying continuous positive airway pressure (CPAP) equipment when operating away from home

 - lifestyle factors leading to increased BMI.